YueLiPicasso/OCanrenTutorial/Installation/README.md

 To install
 GT, run:
 ```
-opam install ppxlib.0.13.0
 opam install GT
 ```

+**Note** Since GT is under active development, installation details of it may change.
+Please consult the project webpage for the most updated instructions.

 ## Step 3:  Installing OCanren

 The [official OCanren](https://github.com/JetBrains-Research/OCanren.git) is under active development.
-This tutorial  provides a stable and minimal [distribution](../ocanren).
+This tutorial [includes](../ocanren) a stable and minimal distribution.
 Change directory to this distribution, and execute the following commands:
 ```
 eval $(opam env)